Our thinking

 Risk categorization

-As noted above, there are currently no specific laws or regulations in Germany that directly regulate AI, other than the minor references to AI in German labor law concerning works councils.
-These provisions and the aforementioned policy plans do not set out an AI-related risk categorization.
-However, the 2023 AI Action Plan welcomes the risk-based approach of the EU AI Act.10
+There are currently no additional laws or regulations in Germany that directly regulate AI, other than the minor references to AI in German labor law concerning works councils.
+These provisions do not set out an AI-related risk categorization.

 Key compliance requirements

-As noted above, there are currently no specific laws or regulations in Germany that directly regulate AI, other than the minor references to AI in German labor law concerning works councils.
-Therefore, with the exception of the limited duties of employers toward works councils described above, there are no specific AI-related national compliance requirements.
+There are currently no additional specific laws or regulations in Germany that directly regulate AI, other than the minor references to AI in German labor law concerning works councils.

 Regulators

-Furthermore, regulators at the level of the German states have been dealing with AI as well.
-In fact, every German state has published at least one AI-related document.12
+Regulators at the level of the German states have also been dealing with AI and every German state has published at least one AI-related document.16

 Enforcement powers and penalties